developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- If the value ***Off*** is chosen, then when the key code is sent, it is sent with the Fn keyboard state inactive.
+- If the value ***Off*** is chosen, when the key code is sent, it is sent with the Fn keyboard state inactive.
 This ensures that the key code is NOT interpreted as an Fn key.

-- If the value ***On*** is chosen, then when the key code is sent, it is sent with the Fn keyboard state active.
+- If the value ***On*** is chosen, when the key code is sent, it is sent with the Fn keyboard state active.
 This ensures that the key code is interpreted as an Fn key.

-- If this Managed Configuration is not specified, then when the key code is sent, the Fn keyboard state is not changed.
+- If this Managed Configuration is not specified, when the key code is sent, the Fn keyboard state is not changed.
 This causes the key to be interpreted as an FN key or not based on the existing state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Shift

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- If the value ***Off*** is chosen, then when the key code is sent, it is sent with the Shift keyboard state inactive.
+- If the value ***Off*** is chosen, when the key code is sent, it is sent with the Shift keyboard state inactive.
 This ensures that the key code is NOT interpreted as an Shift key.

-- If the value ***On*** is chosen, then when the key code is sent, it is sent with the Shift keyboard state active.
+- If the value ***On*** is chosen, when the key code is sent, it is sent with the Shift keyboard state active.
 This ensures that the key code is interpreted as an Shift key.

-- If this Managed Configuration is not specified, then when the key code is sent, the Shift keyboard state is not changed.
+- If this Managed Configuration is not specified, when the key code is sent, the Shift keyboard state is not changed.
 This causes the key to be interpreted as a Shift key or not based on the existing state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Trigger

 This Managed Configuration allows an Administrator using an EMM to specify the trigger signal that is sent as the behavior for a specified key a specified state when the value ***Send Trigger*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

-Eight trigger signals are defined, but not all may be supported on all Zebra Android devices.
+Eight trigger signals are defined, but not all might be supported on all Zebra Android devices.
 All Zebra Android devices generally support at least ***Trigger 1*** and generally default to using this trigger signal to activate the barcode scanner.
-Some Zebra Android devices may support additional trigger signals and some Zebra Android devices might be reconfigured to use ***Trigger 1*** for some purpose other than barcode scanning.
+Some Zebra Android devices might support additional trigger signals and some Zebra Android devices might be reconfigured to use ***Trigger 1*** for some purpose other than barcode scanning.
 To determine which trigger signals are supported on a given Zebra Android device, consult the documentation for that specific device.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent